karasz/karasz/README.md

 ### Greetings!
 I'm Karasz

-## I'm a programmer an engineer and photography enthusiast!
+## I'm a programmer, an engineer and photography enthusiast!
 - Currently working on https://github.com/karasz/krong and https://github.com/darvaza-proxy/darvaza.
 - Permanently looking for new challenges.
 - I like to shoot photos.